gbgtechradar/demos/2017-03-15/ironFunctions/README.md

 <br />
 <br />
 IronFunctions automatically identifies the runtime for you, and sets a default entrypoint.
-Now, let's build and test one of the PortScanner function with function defaults.
+Now, let's build and test the Ascii function with function defaults.
-This will run a portscan on localhost, ports 20-100

 ```
 fn build
 fn run
 ```
-> Scanning port 20-10000...
-> 2017/03/09 21:45:26 Scanning localhost for 30µs
+> Hello World

 <br />